ACEnglish/kanpig/README.md

 ### `--try-exact`
 Before performing the path-finding algorithm that applies a haplotype to the variant graph, perform a 1-to-1 comparison of the haplotype to each node in the variant graph.
-If a single node matches above `--sizesim` and `--seqsim`, the path-finding is skipped and haplotype applied to the node.
+If a single node matches above `sizesim` and `seqsim`, the path-finding is skipped and haplotype applied to the node.

 This parameter will boost the specificity and speed of kanpig at the cost of recall.

 ### `--prune`
-Similar to `--try-exact`, a 1-to-1 comparison is performed before path-finding.
+Similar to `try-exact`, a 1-to-1 comparison is performed before path-finding.
 If any matches are found, all paths which do not traverse the matching nodes are pruned from the variant graph.

 This parameter will boost the specificity and speed of kanpig at the cost of recall.

 ### `--maxhom`

-When performing kmer-featurization of sequences (from reads or variants), homopolymer runs above `--maxhom` are trimmed to `--maxhom`.
-For example, `--maxhom 5` will only count two four-mers in all homopolymer runs above 5bp.
+When performing kmer-featurization of sequences (from reads or variants), homopolymer runs above `maxhom` are trimmed to `maxhom`.
+For example, `--maxhom 5` will only count two four-mers in homopolymer runs above 5bp.

 ### `--spanoff`